ThreeLetters/SuperSQL/1.0.6/source/index.html.md

 ```

 SlickInject and Medoo on steroids - The most advanced and lightweight library of it's kind.
-Develop using PHP & SQL quickly and securely.

 ### Purpose